 What is LASER?

-Laser light is monochromatic (single light frequency – i.e., one color) and although the beam can travel long distances, it diverges and becomes less accurate.
+Laser light is monochromatic (single light frequency – i.e., one color).
+And, although the beam can travel long distances, it diverges and becomes less accurate.

-With regards to advanced pipeline assessment, the term “laser” is often used synonymously with “ring laser”, “laser profiling” or “structured light” inspections.
-In essence, a laser light (beam, ring, etc.) is projected onto the interior wall of a pipe surface and a separate camera is used to record the image of the light ring.
+With regards to advanced pipeline assessment, the term “laser” is often used synonymously with “ring laser,” “laser profiling,” or “structured light” inspections.
+In essence, a laser light (beam, ring, etc.) is projected onto the interior wall of a pipe surface, and a separate camera is used to record the image of the light ring.

 What is LiDAR?

 Light Detection and Ranging (LiDAR) is a remote sensing methodology that measures distances to objects by illuminating the target with lasers, then analyzing the reflected light.

 Unlike LASER, which is a technology, LiDAR is a methodology…one which employs the use of lasers.

 A year after Hughes Aircraft Company built the first laser, in 1961, they developed the first LiDAR prototype.
 Though, it wasn’t until the mid-1980s, when GPS satellite communication reached its full configuration, that LiDAR become more precise, and thus, more widely used.

 As it pertains to MSI, LiDAR is functionally similar to sonar techniques, in that the time of flight (TOF) or propagation time of the echo is the distance between the sensor and the target.

 Which is more accurate for a pipeline inspection?